 Poufs are another great option that will add comfort and variety to the space.
-Check out this cute knitted poufs available from Amazon in a variety of colors for $60.

 In addition to chairs, you will need also need some side tables to place on either side of the bed.
-For this function, Walmart has beautiful sea grass cubes for around $20.
+For this function, Walmart has beautiful seagrass cubes for around $20.
 Not only are they light, but you can also use them for storage.
-IKEA also has some decent looking wooden side tables for less than $30.
+IKEA also has some decent-looking wooden side tables for less than $30.
 If you want something to dine on, Amazon has a fantastic wooden folding table for less than $60.

 5. Glamping Lighting

-Traditional looking battery operated lanterns are also a great option.
+Traditional-looking battery-operated lanterns are also a great option.
 You can find some great choices for less than $20 on Amazon.

 6. Glamping Decor

 Now it’s time for the fun details.
 To add even more dimension to the space you will need some extra items such as vases, picture frames, figurines, and flowers.
 The dollar store has some great lightweight picture frames that you can hang with 3M products.
-As for you flowers, buy a vase at the dollar store and decorate it with fresh wildflowers from your hike.
+As for your flowers, buy a vase at the dollar store and decorate it with fresh wildflowers from your hike.

 Just because you are in the great outdoors doesn’t mean you have to suffer from extreme heat or cold.
 Some may think that controlling the temperature defeats the purpose of camping.
 But remember, this is not camping — it’s glamping, and comfort is the name of the game.
 If you are one of those people who can’t stand the cold or heat, bringing a heater or fan on your trip is vital.

-If you prefer to keep things simple, a retro looking fan is an excellent option.
-If your site doesn’t have electricity, you can buy a battery operated Ryobi fan for around $30.
+If you prefer to keep things simple, a retro-looking fan is an excellent option.
+If your site doesn’t have electricity, you can buy a battery-operated Ryobi fan for around $30.
 These use a lithium battery that lasts for around 10 hours before needing another charge.
 It is important to note that you may have to buy a battery because it doesn’t come with one.
 Thankfully, many Ryobi products have interchangeable batteries.
 So, if you own any other Ryobi tools, you can probably use their battery instead of buying a new battery.
 Also, they come in an ugly green color but this can easily be remedied with spray paint in your favorite color.

 8. Glamping Extras

 Last but not least, you will need a couple of extras to make your glamping experience complete.
 You may want to bring a few toys to enjoy the outdoors like kayaks, bikes, and an outdoor movie kit.
 You can find a great portable screen for less than $70 on eBay.
 Vivitek makes a decent projector that you can find at Best Buy for less than $400.
-Keep in mind though, that depending on the proximity of your neighbors, you may have to limit your movie watching to inside your tent because it produces a lot of light.
+Keep in mind though, that depending on the proximity of your neighbors, you may have to limit your movie-watching to inside your tent because it produces a lot of light.